Overview: About Financial Authority @ Stanford

 Managing Authority Privileges

 It is critical that staff responsible for granting authority to others, update those authority privileges when employee's responsibilities change.
-While Authority Manager automatically revokes an individual's assigned authorities upon termination, other changes (e.g. organization or department changes, change from staff to faculty, status of "on leave," etc.) require manual revocation and re-granting of authority as warranted by affiliation or status changes.
+Authority Manager automatically revokes an individual's assigned authorities upon termination or when an individual transfers to a new budget unit (i.e., level 2 orgs in the hierarchy).
+Other changes (e.g. organization or department changes, position changes, status of "on leave," etc.) required manual revocation and re-granting of authority, as necessary.